sagemath/trac_to_gh/Issue 9963.md

 * what exactly is the interaction between `_pari_` and `_pari_init_`.
 Which of these two functions (or both) should be implemented?
 * Why is `_pari_init_` also used for the GP interpreter `Gp`?
 * Why must `_pari_init_` return a string?
 Is it only because it is also used for the GP interpreter or is there a deeper reason?

+Note also that the patch at #9400 contains important changes to a `_pari_init_` function which are completely not understood by the author.

 Issue created by migration from https://trac.sagemath.org/ticket/9964